Image of geology students studying the rocks in the UC Davis California Rock Garden.

 The California Rock Garden (a Geology GATEway Garden) was developed in partnership with faculty, staff and students from the Department of Earth and Planetary Sciences, UC Davis Finance, Operations and Administration, the Office of Campus Planning and Environmental Stewardship and the UC Davis Arboretum and Public Garden as part of the UC Davis GATEways (Gardens, Arts and The Environment) Project.

 It displays boulders and core samples representative of various geologic features in California in addition to California native plants that are part of the UC Davis Arboretum All-Stars program.
-This garden used in many undergraduate geology classes and offers the public one location to study rock types from throughout the state of California without having to travel.
+This garden is used in many undergraduate geology classes and offers the public one location to study rock types from throughout the state of California without having to travel.

 DID YOU KNOW?